Harnoor-Dhindsa/Food4U/README.md

 8. location access for both the student and chef
 9. implementing the add to cart feature
 10. implementing the chat feature
 11. create a filter along with the search bar for the student
+12. finally done the notification in the chat box

 # what needs to be done
 1. Improve the chat feature (edit message etc.)